DWilliames/paddy2-beta/README.md

 - [x] Allow multiple alignment values
 - [x] Pixel fit the alignment – based on the user's preferences
 - [x] If there's a 'locked' layer, use it as an anchor point for laying out / aligning the layers
+- [x] If there's not a 'locked' layer Anchor the laying out based on the selected layer – unless CMD or ALT are held down
 #### User interface
 - [x] Show an 'Alignments' view within the inspector for all groups
 - [x] Allow only one vertical alignment, and one horizontal alignment from within the UI